typesense/typesense-website/docs-site/content/guide/vanilla-js-search-bar.md

 You don't need a fancy framework to work with Typesense.
 This walkthrough will take you through all the steps required to build a simple book search application using Vanilla JavaScript and the Typesense ecosystem.

+## What is Typesense?

+Typesense is a fast, typo-tolerant search engine that you can use to add search functionality to your applications.
+Think of it like having your own mini Google, but for your data.

+Here's a simple example: imagine you're building a bookstore website with thousands of books.
+Without a search engine, users would have to scroll through endless pages to find what they want.
+With Typesense, they can simply type "hary poter" (yes, with typos!) and still find "Harry Potter" instantly.

+What makes Typesense special:

+- **Fast** - Returns results in milliseconds, even with millions of records
+- **Typo-tolerant** - Understands what users mean, even when they misspell words
+- **Easy to set up** - Get it running in minutes with Docker, unlike complex alternatives like Elasticsearch
+- **Free to self-host** - No licensing costs, unlike paid alternatives like Algolia
+- **Open source** - Free to use and self-host, or use [Typesense Cloud](https://cloud.typesense.org) for a managed experience

 ## Prerequisites

 This guide will use [Vite](https://vitejs.dev/), a modern build tool that provides a fast development experience for vanilla JavaScript projects.